We represent both employers and employees in unemployment matters, including appeals and hearings.

 Under some circumstances an employee who quits a job may still qualify for benefits.
 But never assume that you will qualify for unemployment if you quit.
 Talk to a lawyer before you quit.

 Talk to an experienced Colorado unemployment attorney before you write a letter, text or email explaining what happened, and before you sign any termination papers prepared by your employer.
 These often backfire.
-For example, one client wrote his supervisor to acknowledge he had made a mistake, but there were difficult circumstances.
+For example, one client wrote his supervisor to acknowledge he had made a mistake, but the employee was facing difficult personal circumstances.
 To the hearing officer, this was an admission the employee was at fault for his termination.

 If you are an employer and do not want to pay the former employee benefits, make sure your documentation supports denial of benefits before you terminate.
 Many employers assume wrongly that just because they have the right to fire an employee, that means the employee will not get unemployment.
 The fired employee must have been “at fault” in order to be ineligible.
 Failure to meet a quota, or some performance standard, may not amount to “at fault” behavior.

 If you are a claimant and the employer wins the appeal, your benefits will be stopped and you will likely be asked to repay benefits you already received.
 You must know what facts are going to be important to the hearing officer during your appeal hearing.
 Facts prove or disprove the relevant law.
-An unemployment attorney’s best role is to keep you from guessing what facts are important in your own situation, and why they are important based on the law.
+An unemployment attorney’s best role is to keep you from guessing what facts are important, and why those facts are important based on the law.

 There are deadlines.
 Unemployment says, “We must receive your appeal within 20 calendar days of the date mailed at the top of the Notice of Determination.
 This includes Saturdays, Sundays, and legal holidays.
 If the 20th calendar day is a Saturday, Sunday, or legal holiday, the due date becomes the next business day.
 The postmark date of your appeal does not count.”

 Call us for a brief conversation about your circumstances.
-Most times, we can tell you if we can be helpful to you.
 We do not charge for that, “how can we help you?”, conversation.
 Call us at 303-321-3017.